kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

 <aside>

-Every action is a vote for the type of person you wish to become.
-Take a moment to imagine the type of person you’d like to become, then brainstorm the small habits that could help you build that new identity."
+**"Every action is a vote for the type of person you wish to become.
+Take a moment to imagine the type of person you’d like to become, then brainstorm the small habits that could help you build that new identity."**
 - James Clear

 </aside>